Greetings From Andromeda

 Released in 1986, the first installment of Space Quest is another huge hit for Sierra, and it spawns five follow-ups.
 Starting with Space Quest III: The Pirates of Pestulon, the language SCI or Sierra Creative Interpreter is used for programming the games.
 It is an object-oriented language that allows for various classes of things in the game that can be created and used by the programmer, with varying attributes depending usually on their interactivity with user actions.
 The switch in engines from AGI to SCI causes a delay in the release of the game, from 1988 to March of 1989.
 This incarnation also features music from Supertramp drummer Bob Siebenberg, who lands the job by literally answering a Sierra want ad in the local Sierra Star newspaper.
 Siebenberg composes the soundtrack in his home studio while viewing videotaped scenes of the computer game in a process similar to film scoring.
 Roger also teleports into pulp paper media with The Adventures of Roger Wilco, a 3-part comic book series from Adventure Comics, an imprint of Malibu Graphics.

 As Scott Murphy tells it, things steadily go sour between the creators and Sierra management as the Space Quest series progresses, culminating in the difficult development of 5 and 6, the former of which Murphy isn’t much involved in.
 Less and less money is being paid to the creators for each installment, even in the face of greater and greater success.
-The killing blow is when Crowe leaves Oakhurst for the Dynamix division, leaving his former partner in the lurch.
+The killing blow is when Crowe leaves Oakhurst for the Dynamix division in Eugene, Oregon to develop the 5th installment, leaving his former partner in the lurch.
 In spite of the difficulties, Space Quest 7 is announced, complete with a trailer, for 1998, but it is eventually canceled by Sierra.
-Incensed by Sierra’s abandonment of one of computer gaming’s most beloved characters, fans create the Save Space Quest 7 webpage in a vain attempt to gain Wilco a reprieve.
+Incensed by Sierra’s abandonment of one of computer gaming’s most beloved characters, fans create the Save Space Quest 7 webpage in a vain attempt to have Roger Wilco materialize again.

-1987 sees the release of the controversial Leisure Suit Larry in the Land of the Lounge Lizards, by Al Lowe.
-Based on a 1982 text-only adventure game called Softporn by Chuck Benson (Gary Thompson later develops his own improved version of the program), the goal of the game is to get the sleazy title character into bed with three different women.
-The game is a particular hit with bored male office workers, and it introduces the “Boss” key, which instantly clears the screen of any evidence of the game in case the manager walks by.
+1987 sees the release of the controversial adult-themed graphic adventure Leisure Suit Larry in the Land of the Lounge Lizards.
+It is created by former jazz musician Al Lowe, who has come up the ranks of Sierra creating, of all things, Disney games such as Donald Duck’s Playground and Winnie the Pooh in the Hundred Acre Wood.
+Leisure Suit Larry is based on a text-only adventure game called Softporn Adventure by Chuck Benson (Gary Thompson later develops his own improved version of the program), of which Sierra sells over 25,000 copies on the Apple II in 1981.
+This an impressive feat when you consider that at the time there are estimated to be only 100,000 of the computers sold in total; factor in the huge amount of unrecorded pirated copies that were undoubtedly distributed and the ratio would be even larger.
+The goal of Al Lowe’s version closely follows the source material: get the sleazy title character into bed with three different women.
+LLL is a particular hit with bored male office workers, and it introduces the “Boss” key, which instantly clears the screen of any evidence of the game in case the manager walks by.
 Unauthorized copies of the game are responsible for their own blanking of data… a virus added to bootleg copies of the software deposits a ticking time bomb onto office computers, which after a certain number of plays or within a certain timeframe will delete all the data it finds on any hard-drives connected.
 Attacks by this virus on the systems of bored bank employees or financial trading houses create headlines around the world.